 The Connections General Education program:

 In addition to in-depth study in their major, every Castleton student will develop transferable academic skills and gain a breadth of experience in a range of intellectual disciplines.
 Significantly, a sequence of Connections Seminar courses will help students to integrate knowledge and insights from their varied academic and co-curricular experiences at Castleton.

 The liberal arts tradition is important at Castleton, and it is at the center of a Castleton education, no matter what field you choose to study.

-At Castleton, we believe that the various academic experiences of the courses and your experiences as a student should all inform one another.
-These connections will help you to imagine your rewarding life both during and after your time here.
+At Castleton, we believe that various academic experiences and your experiences as a student should inform one another.
+These connections will help you live a rewarding life during and after your time here.

 Current students can review these requirements and their progress by surveying their Program Evaluation on the Castleton Portal page.
 Additional details on the requirements of the Connections General Education Program are available in the undergraduate catalog.

 To engage in meaningful and productive study, the student should develop and learn to apply a variety of skills, including reading, writing, public speaking, critical thinking, library research, and practical computing.
 The courses listed under the Connections General Education requirements are designed to help students develop these and other skills and are required of all Castleton students.